 Sign up for the C programming course offered by Intellipaat.

 3. Study Data Structures and Algorithms

-An algorithm is a step-by-step approach to come up with solutions to specific problems.
-Data structures, on the other hand, helps in organizing data.
+An algorithm is a step-by-step approach to coming up with solutions to specific problems.
+Data structures, on the other hand, help in organizing data.
 These two concepts are key to solving problems in the least amount of time and memory possible.

 It is highly recommended to study data structures and algorithms, along with mathematics to help with analysis and for suitable algorithm designs.
 You can go through online portals and sites that can teach you these essential topics.